mmchenry/schooling_experiments/README.md

 The first line is what you'll want to copy and paste below to define 'hw_address', in [schooling_experiments.ipynb](schooling_experiments.ipynb).

+## Smart switch for IR LED lights

+As detailed in the instructions for the [python-kasa](https://python-kasa.readthedocs.io/en/latest/cli.html) package, you can get the IP address for the IR LED power strip at the command line, like this:

+> kasa

+Make sure that you are on the same wifi network as the smart switch.

 # Running experiments